-- Students will be required to take one First-Year Seminar (FYS) course as well as a First-Year Experience (FYE) course.
+- Students will be required to take a four credit First-Year Seminar (FYS) course.

-- Two FYS courses will be available and students in this program will be given priority for registration in the course they select.
+- Students will have two FYS courses available to select from and will be given priority for registration in the course they select.

 - Students will immediately be assigned to an advisor within the Office for Academic and Pre-Professional Advising.